nose-devs/nose2/docs/such_dsl.rst

 layer reporter active, all of the group fixtures execute in proper order when a test is run individually::

-  $ nose2 "test_such.having an expensive fixture.test: should do more things"
+  $ nose2 "test_such.having an expensive fixture.test 0000: should do more things"
   A system with complex setup
     having an expensive fixture
       should do more things ... ok